Collide Geneva Award Winner 2012

 Gilles Jobin also has an interesting personal link to the world of physics: his uncle learned to ride a bike from none other than Albert Einstein, whose name is synonymous with the search for beauty and elegance in the universe through the study of physics, space, and time.

-His latest project, Quantum, is developing in collaboration with Jobin's fellow Collide@CERN artist-in-residence Julius von Bismarck.
-A fusion of dance and lighting installation, Quantum is set to debut in the CMS cavern at CERN for CERN's Open Days in September 2013 followed by an international tour.
+During the residency he developed His project, Quantum, in collaboration with Collide International Award artist-in-residence Julius von Bismarck.
+A fusion of dance and lighting installation, Quantum was set to debut in the CMS cavern for CERN Open Days in September 2013.
+This event hosted 70,000 visitors at CERN during one weekend.
+The premiere of Quantum was followed by an international tour which included sixteen countries in 3 continents.